-Botswana has banned the trade in donkey meat and donkey parts but the response from South African government officials has been “apathetic and unhelpful” (Keleboge, 2017).
+Botswana banned the trade in donkey meat and donkey parts but the subsequent response from South African government officials was apathetic and unhelpful” (Keleboge, 2017).
 Plans to open a donkey abattoir in Bulawayo, Zimbabwe by the end of 2017 were greeted with mixed feelings and a court case (Senior Farming Reporter, 2017).
 The government refused to allow the project (Staff reporter, 2018).

 National strategy and government contact

 - It is important that animal traction is undertaken in accordance with the Animals Protection Act No 71 of 1962, the SABS Standards SANS 1031 Animal harnessing and hitching, and SANS 1025 Animal drawn carts.
 Buy the SANS Standards from the South African Bureau of Standards (SABS) at www.sabs.co.za, or call 012 428 7911.

 - Find information on the different directorates of the Department of Agriculture, Forestry and Fisheries (DAFF) at www.daff.gov.za.

 - Strategy varies from province to province, and also involves the Department of Transport – notably in Limpopo and North West – and the SABS as regards donkey carts.